jeelfaldu7/jeelfaldu7/README.md

 # 👋 Hi there, I'm Jeel Faldu!

-🎓 I recently completed an intensive Data Science Bootcamp, gaining hands-on experience in Python, Machine Learning, Deep Learning, NLP, and Data Visualization.
+🎓 I recently completed an intensive Data Science Bootcamp, gaining hands-on experience in Python, SQL, Machine Learning, Deep Learning, NLP, and Data Visualization.
 I’m passionate about transforming raw data into insights, building impactful predictive models, and solving real-world problems with analytics.

 🌱 With a background in biology, I bring scientific curiosity and an analytical mindset, bridging science and data to uncover patterns, drive smarter decisions, and create meaningful impact.